sidjtd/IRCChat/README.md

   Run the server.js first using node, then run the client.js.

   To simulate multiple users, just open up another terminal and run another client.js

+  People on your local network can also connect to it, if you change the hostname to your own.
 ```